mrxiaohe/RobustStats.jl/README.md

 R.M.
 Schrader, ["A comparison of methods for studentizing the sample median"](http://dx.doi.org/10.1080/03610918408812413) in _Communications in Statistics: Simulation and Computation_ vol 13 (1984) pp. 751-773. doi:10.1080/03610918408812413

 * For Pratt's method of computing binomial confidence intervals, see J.W.
 Pratt (1968) ["A normal approximation for binomial, F, Beta, and other common, related tail probabilities, II"](http://dx.doi.org/10.1080/01621459.1968.10480939) _J.
 American Statistical Assoc._, vol 63, pp. 1457- 1483, doi:10.1080/01621459.1968.10480939.
 Also R.G.
 Newcombe ["Confidence Intervals for a binomial proportion"](http://dx.doi.org/10.1002/sim.4780131209) _Stat. in Medicine_ vol 13 (1994) pp 1283-1285, doi:10.1002/sim.4780131209.

+* For the Agresti-Coull method of computing binomial confidence intervals, see L.D.
+Brown, T.T.
+Cai, & A. DasGupta ["Confidence Intervals for a Binomial Proportion and Asymptotic Expansions"](http://www.jstor.org/stable/2700007) in _Annals of Statistics_, vol 30 (2002), pp. 160-201.

 * Shortest Half-range comes from P.J.
 Rousseeuw and A.M.
 Leroy, ["A Robust Scale Estimator Based on the Shortest Half"](http://onlinelibrary.wiley.com/doi/10.1111/j.1467-9574.1988.tb01224.x/abstract) in _Statistica Neerlandica_ Vol 42 (1988), pp. 103-116. doi:10.1111/j.1467-9574.1988.tb01224.x .
 See also R.D.
 Martin and R. H. Zamar, ["Bias-Robust Estimation of Scale"](http://projecteuclid.org/euclid.aos/1176349161)  in _Annals of Statistics_ Vol 21 (1993) pp. 991-1017.  doi:10.1214/aoe/1176349161